Start a Small Coffee Business With Less Money

 These days, anyone can buy music online.
 But to those customers who want the experience of going to a music store, listening to music, discuss music with staff, they get something that they could never fully get online: a real-life experience.

-Offering a “full” sensory experience of coffee or related drinks can add to this.
+Offering a “full” sensory experience of coffee or related drinks can add to this music shop visit.
 Offering espresso-based coffee drinks at a music store can increase daily sales, offer a new revenue stream, but also propel visitors to stay longer.
 This isn't an original idea.
 We got this idea from an VHS Tape, LP Music Store who was looking to supplement their revenue with existing customers and bring in new customers.

 - If so, spend a little time and determine if the area has enough traffic to sustain your business

 - Approach the owner of the business and see if would be interested in subleasing a space

 A magazine stand brings in customers who want to buy information “on the go”.
 Why not add a “coffee to go” with that newspaper or magazine?